Royce O'Neale NBA Playoffs Player Props: Nets vs. 76ers

-The Brooklyn Nets, Royce O'Neale included, will be in action at 7:30 PM on Monday against the Philadelphia 76ers in the 2023 NBA Playoffs.
+Royce O'Neale could make a big impact for the Brooklyn Nets at 7:30 PM on Thursday versus the Philadelphia 76ers in the 2023 NBA Playoffs.

-If you'd like to make predictions on O'Neale's performance, we look at his available prop bets, using stats and trends, below.
+Let's dive into the prop bets available for O'Neale, using stats and trends to make good predictions.

 Royce O'Neale Prop Bets vs. the 76ers